Your Messaging Inbox

 - Estimate delivery.
 When you send an estimate, the SMS and email are logged to the customer's conversation.

 - Customer SMS replies.
-When a customer replies to one of your text messages, the reply arrives via a Twilio webhook and appears in the thread.
+When a customer replies to one of your text messages, the reply arrives through the active telecom provider webhook and appears in the thread.

 - Customer email replies.
 When a customer replies to an email, the reply is routed through your organization's email slug and logged to the thread.